joaoaleramos/gocahe-desafio/README.md

 `make test-ip-success`

-and another one below for error:
+and another one below for with thr blocked ip for error:

 `make test-ip-error`